-EDAD 843 - Practicum in Educational Administration......3 hoursPrereq: EDAD 869\ or permission of instructor for conducting staff development, use of resource personnel from education and/or other fields, the completion of 80 hour internship, a visitation to a school district with over 25,000 students, preparation for the administrative job search.
+EDAD 843 - Practicum in Educational Administration.......3 hours

+Prereg: EDAD 869 or permission of instructor

+This course, graded as credit-no credit, is designed to provide practical learning experience inherent to school principals.
+Experiences will include discussion of current topics, involvement of presentation of current topics as preparation for conducting staff development, use of resource personnel from education and/or other fields, the completion of 80 hour internship, a visitation to a school district with over 25,000 students, preparation for the administrative job search.